-In connection with its retail brokerage business, IB LLC performs securities and commodities execution, clearance and settlement on behalf of its customers for whom it commits to settle trades submitted by such customers with the respective clearing houses.
-If a customer fails to fulfill its obligation, IB LLC must fulfill the customer's obligation with the trade counterparty.
+In connection with its retail brokerage business, IB LLC or other electronic brokerage Operating Companies perform securities and commodities execution, clearance and settlement on behalf of their customers for whom they commit to settle trades submitted by such customers with the respective clearing houses.
+If a customer fails to fulfill its settlement obligations, the respective Operating Company must fulfill those settlement obligations.
 No contingent liability is carried on the consolidated statements of financial condition for such customer obligations.